-Alternative 3: 8,900-foot Runway 01/19 in the Midfield with 3,400 Feet of Separation to Runway 18R/36L and 900 Feet of Separation to Runway 18C/36C: Alternative 3 includes a new 8,900-foot midfield runway with 3,400 feet of separation to Runway 18R/36L and 900 feet of separation to Runway 18C/36C.
-The new runway would have sufficient spacing such that it could be used primarily for arrivals, and simultaneously along with Runways 18R/36L and 18L/36R based on an expected procedure addition in FAA Order JO 7110.56Y, Air Traffic Control, which would reduce the separation requirement for triple simultaneous approaches to 3,400 feet due to ADS-B and related improvements.
+Alternative 3: 8,900-foot Runway 01/19 in the Midfield with 3,400 Feet of Separation to Runway

+18R/36L and 900 Feet of Separation to Runway 18C/36C: Alternative 3 includes a new 8,900-foot midfield runway with 3,400 feet of separation to Runway 18R/36L and 900 feet of separation to Runway 18C/36C.
+The new runway would have sufficient spacing such that it could be used primarily for arrivals, and simultaneously along with Runways 18R/36L and 18L/36R based on the recently updated FAA Order JO 7110.56Z, Air Traffic Control, which reduces the separation requirement for triple simultaneous approaches to 3,400 feet due to ADS-B and related improvements.
 Alternative 3 includes EATs on the north end of Runway 01/19 and the south ends of Runways 01/19 and 18C/36C.
 As with the Proposed Action, the relocation of West Boulevard would be required for this alternative.